code-z2/exposureDao/smart-contracts/contracts/README.md

 # EncodeProject

-ERC20 voting tokens are written in the contract Token.sol
+ERC20 voting tokens are written in the contract Token.sol for participation CustomBallot.sol

-ERC721 voting tokens are written in the contract ENFT.sol
+ERC721 voting tokens are written in the contract ENFT.sol for participation Funding.sol

+Voting tokens are not needed for participation Crowdfunding.sol

 # Phase1
 Join forum and create proposal.